Quickstart: Create a Microsoft Purview account in the Azure portal

 Sign in to the Azure portal with your Azure account.

-Create an Azure Purview account
+Create a Microsoft Purview account

 To learn more about resource groups, see our article on using resource groups to manage your Azure resources.

 Choose a location.
-The list shows only locations that support Purview.
-The location you choose will be the region where your Purview account and meta data will be stored.
+The list shows only locations that support Microsoft Purview.
+The location you choose will be the region where your Microsoft Purview account and meta data will be stored.
 Sources can be housed in other regions.

-Azure Purview does not support moving accounts across regions, so be sure to deploy to the correction region.
+Microsoft Purview does not support moving accounts across regions, so be sure to deploy to the correction region.
 You can find out more information about this in move operation support for resources.

-To create a UAMI follow our guide to create a user-assigned managed identity.
+To create a UAMI, follow our guide to create a user-assigned managed identity.